lekoala/silverstripe-base/docs/Blocks.md

     $fields->removeByName('Image');

 WARNING : as a safety measure, avoid naming conflicts with existing Block.php fields like Content.
-This is why the default value is "Description".
+This is why the default value is "Description" in addEditor().

 ## Data and settings